Spatial entanglement between two quantum walkers with exchange symmetric coins: Acknowledgements

 \section{Acknowledgements}

-This research has received funding support from the NSRF via the Program Management Unit for Human Resources \& Institutional Development, Research and Innovation [grant number B05F640051].
 The first author was supported by the ``Petchra Pra Jom Klao Ph.D.
 Research Scholarship from King Mongkut’s University of Technology Thonburi" Contract No.\,14/2561.
+This research has received funding support from the NSRF via the Program Management Unit for Human Resources \& Institutional Development, Research and Innovation [grant number B37F660011] and is supported by Thailand Science Research and Innovation (TSRI).
+Basic Research Fund: Fiscal year 2023 under project number FRB660073/0164.
 The researchers would like to thank Dr. Ekkarat Pongophas for inspiring discussions and useful suggestions.
-The researchers also acknowledge TaCS and INNOSOFT for allowing access to their high-performance computing resources.
+The researchers also acknowledge Innosoft, KMUTT for allowing access to their high-performance computing resources.